HomeCheat Sheets › AP Physics Cheat Sheet 2026

 $a_c = \frac{v^2}{r}$Centripetal acceleration; always points toward center

-$F_c = \frac{mv^2}{r}$Net centripetal force; provided by friction, tension, gravity, etc.
+$F_c = \frac{mv^2}{r}$Net centripetal force — provided by friction, tension, gravity, etc.

-$\tau = rF\sin\theta$Torque; $r$ = lever arm, $\theta$ = angle between $r$ and $F$
+$\tau = rF\sin\theta$Torque; $r$ = lever arm, $\theta$ = angle between $\vec{r}$ and $\vec{F}$

 $\tau_{net} = I\alpha$Rotational Newton's 2nd law